SauleJ/Advertising_Data_Analysis_with_Logistic_Regression/README.md

 ## Description

-The R script `ads_analysis.R` performs a comprehensive analysis of advertising data to evaluate the effectiveness of ad campaigns.
+The R script `Ads_Analysis.R` performs a comprehensive analysis of advertising data to evaluate the effectiveness of ad campaigns.
 It includes the following steps:

 1. **Data Loading:** The script loads the advertising data from the file `Ads.csv` into R for analysis.